Social Media Advantages and Disadvantages Essay

 Body Paragraphs

 Greenhow and Lewin (2016) proposed that social media tools have several educational advantages for students and teachers.
-They also said that it provides opportunities for further learning for people from all walks of life who can access the internet.
+They also said that it provides opportunities for further learning for people from all walks of life who can access the Internet.
 In essence, it is clear that social media positively impacts the educational sector.

 Secondly, social media are the biggest platforms for different brands and organizations to use for marketing.
-Many recognized brands use social media to promote their products and service to their targeted audiences.
+Many recognized brands use social media to promote their products and services to their targeted audiences.
 Barefoot and Szabo (2010) explain that social media marketing can be defined as using different platforms to promote an organization and its products to the targeted audience.
 Furthermore, celebrities worldwide use social media to connect with their fans and followers, and they also used to do publicity work.
 Wright (2015) claimed that celebrities also use social media channels to keep a good reputation and online presence.
 Additionally, the main intention behind this is to increase the number of fans and followers.
-In short, social media play a significant role in the corporate and personal branding sectors.
+In short, social media plays a significant role in the corporate and personal branding sectors.

 References: